7aman/ezsub/wiki/Download.md

 ## Switches

 - `-t` is title to search.
 It is required.
 Also if user knows exact title used in url page, user could give this title by `-T` switch.
-For example subscene page for first season of *"the end of the f***ing world"* is `https://subscene.com/subtitles/the-end-of-the-fing-world`, so exact title is `the-end-of-the-fing-world`.
+For example subscene page for first season of *"the end of the f***ing world"* is `https://subscene.com/subtitles/the-end-of-the-fing-world`, so the exact title is `the-end-of-the-fing-world`.
 Only one of `-t` and `-T` is allowed.
 Examples:
   - `-t riverdale`